bodnguye/Node.js-MySQL-Bamazon/README.md

 ## Instruction Guide
 1. Open terminal.
-3. Navigate to the `Node.js-MYSQL-Bamazon` folder that contains the `bamazonCustomer.js` file.
+2. Navigate to the `Node.js-MYSQL-Bamazon` folder that contains the `bamazonCustomer.js` file.
+3. Run `npm install`.
 4. Create the database and table using the `Bamazon-schema.sql` and `bamazaon-seeds.sql` file.
 5. Run the following Commands.
 6. Get results